10531 4S Commons Drive,

 “Keeping Families Together”

 As the oldest child with two younger sisters, Mike’s role of leader and planner came naturally.
 Whether it was planning family vacations or other activities, he was always the one doing the research, suggesting the agenda, or thinking of all the ‘‘what if’s’’.
-It’s no surprise then that Mike ended up as a Financial Advisor, helping families plan for life’s contingencies.
+It’s no surprise then that Mike ended up as a Financial Adviser, helping families plan for life’s contingencies.

 But as is often the case, most things in life don’t always go as planned….